If you are interested in starting a trucking business with one truck but don’t know where to begin, you are in the right place.

 What Types of Truck Can I Get For My Trucking Company?

-There are a number of different types of trucks you can get for your new trucking company, but I have focused on three main types.
-Let's start with the largest and most expensive type of truck first and work down from there.
+There are a number of different types of trucks you can get for your new trucking company, but I have focused on three.
+Let’s start with the largest and most expensive type of truck first and work down from there.

-They often have a roll-up door at the back that allows you access to the cargo area.
-If you've ever rented a decent sized U-Haul, you have driven a box truck.
+They often have a garage-like door at the back that rolls up and allows you access to the cargo area.

 Finally, you can go with the cheapest and easiest to operate vehicle – the run-of-the mill cargo van.
 Like box trucks, these vehicles are better suited to deliveries in urban areas.
 Obviously, they offer less cargo space than a semi-truck with a trailer or a large box truck, but are more usually way more affordable (and basically anyone can drive one).